buildpacks/spec/buildpack.md

 #### Order Resolution

-During detection, an order definition MUST be resolved into individual buildpack implementations.
+During detection, an order definition for image extensions (if present) and an order definition for buildpacks MUST be resolved into a group of image extensions and executable buildpacks.

+Order definitions for image extensions MUST NOT contain nested orders.

+If an order definition for image extensions is present, it MUST be prepended to the order definition for buildpacks before the resolution process occurs.

 The resolution process MUST follow this pattern:

 Where:
-- O and P are buildpack orders.
+- O and P are image extension or buildpack orders.
-- A through H are buildpack implementations.
+- A through H are image extensions or executable buildpacks.

 Given: